wofsauge/IsaacDocs/docs/ItemConfig_Item.md

 [ ](#){: .rep .tooltip .badge }
 #### int CraftingQuality  {: .copyable aria-label='Variables' }

 The item's quality for the Bag of Crafting algorithm.
 Possible values are -1, 0, 1, 2, 3, and 4.
-Values of -1 are items disabled from being craftable.
+A value of -1 indicates that the item is disabled from being craftable.
 ___
 ### Description {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }